Vonng/pigsty/docs/FAQ.md

 <br>
 <details><summary>What is the impact of ETCD failure?</summary>

-[ETCD](ETCD) availability is critical for the HA of PGSQL cluster, and that is guaranteed by using multiple nodes.
+[ETCD](ETCD) availability is critical for the PGSQL cluster's HA, which is guaranteed by using multiple nodes.
-With a 3-node ETCD cluster, if one node is down, the other 2 nodes can still function normally; and with a 5-node ETCD cluster, 2 nodes failure can still be tolerated.
+With a 3-node ETCD cluster, if one node is down, the other two nodes can still function normally; and with a 5-node ETCD cluster, two-node failure can still be tolerated.
 If more than half of the ETCD nodes are down, the ETCD cluster and its service will be unavailable.
-Before Patroni 3.0, this could lead to a global [PGSQL](PGSQL) outage, since all primary will be demoted and reject write requests.
+Before Patroni 3.0, this could lead to a global [PGSQL](PGSQL) outage; all primary will be demoted and reject write requests.

-Since pigsty 2.0, the patroni 3.0 [DCS failsafe mode](https://patroni.readthedocs.io/en/master/dcs_failsafe_mode.html) is enabled by default.
-Which will **LOCK** PGSQL cluster status if the ETCD cluster is unavailable, and all PGSQL members are still known to the primary.
+Since pigsty 2.0, the patroni 3.0 [DCS failsafe mode](https://patroni.readthedocs.io/en/master/dcs_failsafe_mode.html) is enabled by default, which will **LOCK** the PGSQL cluster status if the ETCD cluster is unavailable and all PGSQL members are still known to the primary.

-That is to say: the PGSQL cluster can still function normally, but you still have to recover the ETCD cluster as soon as possible. (you can't configure pgsql cluster through patroni if etcd is down)
+The PGSQL cluster can still function normally, but you must recover the ETCD cluster ASAP. (you can't configure the PGSQL cluster through patroni if etcd is down)

 </details>